Tafari-K/Lofi/README.md

 ## Features

-- 3 page website dedcite to Lofi music
+- 3 page website dedicated to Lofi music
 - Information on the background of Lofi
-- Audio and Video Player with controls
+- Audio and Video Player with accessible controls
 - Newsletter signup for fans and followers
-- Responsive deisign for all devices
+- Responsive design for all devices and users

+## Accessibility
+- All interactive elemetns are keyboard accessible
+- ARIA labels are used for better screen reader support
+- The site uses semantic HTML5 structure (header, nav, main, footer)
+- Form fields are correctly used with required attributes
+- Youtube videos include a title and aria labels attributes
+- Responsive design ensures usability across devices and orientations
+- Navigaation is clear and consistent

+## How to view
+1. Clone the repository to your local machine using `git clone
+2. Open the `index.html` file in your web browser
+3. Navigate through the pages using the links in the navigation bar
+4. Use the audio and video players to listen to Lofi music

 Built with: